Ace Ventura: Pet Detective: Production

 The chairman and CEO of Morgan Creek Productions, James G. Robinson, in the early 1990s, sought to produce a comedy that would have wide appeal.
 Gag writer Tom Shadyac pitched a rewrite of the script to Robinson and was hired as director for what was his directorial debut.
 Filmmakers first approached Rick Moranis to play Ace Ventura, but Moranis declined the role.
 They then considered casting Judd Nelson or Alan Rickman, and they also considered changing Ace Ventura to be female and casting Whoopi Goldberg as the pet detective.
 David Alan Grier also turned down the offer to play Ace Ventura.
+Grier later said he thought the script was bad and faulted himself for not seeing the potential to do whatever he wanted with it like Carrey ultimately did.
 Ultimately Robinson noticed Jim Carrey's performance in the sketch comedy show In Living Color and cast him as Ace Ventura.
 Lauren Holly turned down the role of Melissa Robinson, which eventually went to Courteney Cox.

 Carrey helped rewrite the script, and filmmakers allowed him to improvise on set.
 Carrey said of his approach, "I knew this movie was going to either be something that people really went for, or it was going to ruin me completely.
 From the beginning of my involvement, I said that the character had to be rock 'n' roll.
 He had to be the 007 of pet detectives.
 I wanted to be unstoppably ridiculous, and they let me go wild."
 He said he sought comedic moments that would be unappealing to some, "I wanted to keep the action unreal and over the top.
 When it came time to do my reaction to kissing a man, I wanted it to be the biggest, most obnoxious, homophobic reaction ever recorded.
 It's so ridiculous it can't be taken seriously—even though it guarantees that somebody's going to be offended."

 The death metal band Cannibal Corpse performed their song "Hammer Smashed Face" in the film at the request of Jim Carrey, who personally selected the band for the film; the band originally had scheduling conflicts with a European tour, but the crew adjusted their filming schedule to accommodate the band to be able to participate in the film.
 Their appearance in the film significantly increased their visibility, attracting a broader audience beyond their typical fan base.

 The filming took place in Miami, Florida in the second quarter of 1993.
 The film was produced on a budget of $15 million.